West Virginia Code

 (A) An informal consultation or second opinion, at the request of a physician who is licensed to practice medicine in this state: Provided, That the physician requesting the opinion retains authority and responsibility for the patient’s care; and

 (B) Furnishing of medical assistance by a physician in case of an emergency or disaster if no charge is made for the medical assistance.

 (1) A physician-patient relationship may not be established through:

-(B) Text-based communications such as e-mail, Internet questionnaires, text-based messaging or other written forms of communication; or
+Text-based communications such as e-mail, Internet questionnaires, text-based messaging, or other written forms of communication.

 (2) If an existing physician-patient relationship is not present prior to the utilization to telemedicine technologies, or if services are rendered solely through telemedicine technologies, a physician-patient relationship may only be established:

-(A) Through the use of telemedicine technologies which incorporate interactive audio using store and forward technology, real-time videoconferencing or similar secure video services during the initial physician-patient encounter; or
+(A) Through the use of telemedicine technologies which incorporate interactive audio using store and forward technology, real-time videoconferencing, or similar secure video services during the initial physician-patient encounter;

-(B) For the practice of pathology and radiology, a physician-patient relationship may be established through store and forward telemedicine or other similar technologies.
+(B) For the practice of pathology and radiology, a physician-patient relationship may be established through store and forward telemedicine or other similar technologies; or

 (3) Once a physician-patient relationship has been established, either through an in-person encounter or in accordance with subdivision (2) of this subsection, the physician may utilize any telemedicine technology that meets the standard of care and is appropriate for the patient presentation.

 (d) Telemedicine practice. – A physician using telemedicine technologies to practice medicine shall: